danielneil/Smart-Worm-Habitat/README.md

 ## What is a Smart Worm Habitat?

 The Smart Worm Habitat is a [continuous flow](https://urbanwormcompany.com/complete-guide-to-continuous-flow-vermicomposting/) worm habitat that converts foodwaste into the best fertiliser known to mankind, vermicast!
-The continuous flow system vastly improves the efficiency of the harvesting process, and allows the worms to remain undisturbed.
+The continuous flow system vastly improves the efficiency of the harvesting process, and allows the worms to remain undisturbed in the layers above.

 It uses a computer to monitor the health of the habitat using several sensors, namely moisture, PH level and temperature.